 Don't forget that there are some bank accounts that you won't find on the high street - but could give you the ideal way to manage your money.

-The thinkmoney Personal Account, for example, is an alternative to a bank account that could really help you to budget and keep track of your finances.
+The thinkmoney Current Account, for example, is an alternative to a bank account that could really help you to budget and keep track of your finances.
 Along with SMS and online account management - so you can check your balance and change your Direct Debits whenever suits you - the account comes with an exclusive Money Manager service.